ashhhwin/steerformer/README.md

 This repository contains the code and experimental results for predicting a vehicle’s steering angle from front-facing camera images using deep learning models.
 The project compares traditional Convolutional Neural Networks (CNNs) with modern Transformer-based architectures like the Vision Transformer (ViT) and Swin Transformer.

-The models are trained and evaluated on driving video data captured from real-world driving scenarios.
-The goal is to assess the models' performance in both in-domain and cross-domain prediction of steering angles, based solely on visual input.
+The models are trained and evaluated on real-world driving video data.
+The objective is to evaluate how well each architecture performs on both in-domain and cross-domain steering angle prediction tasks using only visual input.

 ---

 ## Objective

-To build a computer vision-based regression model that predicts the steering angle of a vehicle in real-time using only monocular dashboard camera footage.
-This contributes to research in autonomous driving by investigating the capability of ViT-based models in steering control tasks.
+To build a computer vision-based regression model that predicts the steering angle of a vehicle in real-time using monocular dashboard camera footage.
+This work contributes to research in autonomous driving by exploring the feasibility of ViT-based models in steering control without requiring multimodal inputs.

+---

+## Team Members

+- Ashwin Ram Venkatraman
+- Anuja Tipare
+- Kanav Goyal
+- Swetha Subramanian

 ---